botpress/botpress/docs/guide/docs/tutorials/intent-matching.md

 ![](assets/intent-matching-switch-intents.png)

-On our entry node, we create transtions.
+On our entry node, we create transitions.
 Click on the `Intent Is` radio button and select the intent of your choice.
 We're leaving `When condition is met` empty for now, because we're going to manually link the nodes later on.

 ![](assets/intent-matching-transition.png)